Common Problems With Pool Pumps

 The pump is a critical component of your pool’s plumbing system.
-Responsible for creating pressure which forces water to flow through the filter, the pump acts as the heart of your swimming pool.
+Responsible for creating pressure that forces water to flow through the filter, the pump acts as the heart of your swimming pool.
 When the pump stops working effectively, the water quality in your pool can quickly deteriorate.
 Here’s a look at some of the most common problems pool owners experience with their pool pumps.
 If you experience any of these problems, contact a pool equipment repair company in Tampa to keep your pool running efficiently all year.

 There are many reasons why a pump may be leaking water, including a bad impeller housing O-ring, a bad shaft seal, or shrunken threads on the plumbing discharge pipe.
 If your pump is leaking, you will notice water on the pressure side (after the pump lint pot).